Think-N-Kreate-Ltd/AGIS-control-firmware/discription.md

     - add an obstacle to let the upper limited SW being touched at that time
     - the program will stop the motor when limited SW is touched

-## feature: add a new state `ALARM_OUT_OF_FIELD`
+## feature: add a new state `ALARM_OUT_OF_FLUID`
-- reach the state when the container running out of field
+- reach the state when the container running out of fluid
     - no drop for 28s
     - state = stopped (avoid it change from not started)
     - touching the upper limited SW
 - do the following
     - disable auto-ctrl
     - homing
-    - change the state to out of field
+    - change the state to out of fluid
     - finish logging

 ## bugfix: cannot enter state exceeded